M-o-a-T/moat/doc/spec_control.rst

   *no*.
 Clients and servers, on the other hand, must not unilaterally reject unprotected channels unless doing so would compromise real-world safety.

-* 5: cancel

-  If this bit is set, the console connection (or the attempt to set it up) is aborted.

-* 6…7: reserved

 The combination "reliable+cancel" indicates the passive end of a reliable